nedzelskiy/js_console_command_executor/Readme.md

 ````bash
 const execConsole = require('./index')(availableCommands);
 ````
-adding new key handler for  "Ctrl + q"
+Optionally you can add new key handler.
+Adding new handler for "Ctrl + q":
 ````bash
 execConsole.keys['\u0011'] = (controls, commands) => {
     console.log('This is handler for Cntrl + q!
 Another exit action!');
 };
 ````
-adding action move cursor left for two position for key "{" => "Shift + ["
+And this we're adding action move cursor left for two position for key "{" => "Shift + [":
 ````bash
 execConsole.keys['\u007B'] = (controls, commands) => {
     if (controls.cursorPosition > 1) {